-- Identify the trading ideas of the mercantilists, Adam Smith, and David Ricardo. - Compare and contrast the principle of absolute advantage and the principle of comparative advantage. - Identify the effects of comparative advantage under conditions of constant opportunity costs and increasing opportunity costs. - Explain how exit barriers modify the conclusions of the principle of comparative advantage. - Summarize the empirical evidence regarding comparative advantage. - Explain how the equilibrium terms of trade is influenced by changing supply and demand conditions. - Show how the commodity-terms-of-trade concept measures the direction of the gains from trade. - Identify the factors leading to the decision by some U.S. firms to reshore some production facilities.
+- Identify the trading ideas of the mercantilists Adam Smith and David Ricardo. - Compare and contrast the principle of absolute advantage and the principle of comparative advantage. - Identify the effects of comparative advantage under conditions of constant opportunity costs and increasing opportunity costs. - Explain how exit barriers modify the conclusions of the principle of comparative advantage. - Summarize the empirical evidence regarding comparative advantage. - Explain how changing supply and demand conditions influence the equilibrium terms of trade. - Identify the factors leading to the decision by some U.S. firms to reshore some production facilities.